WokLibCodeClub/SpaceRace/step02-create_rock/readme.md

  This function takes care of moving the rocks (either to the left or the right, using `rock.forward`), but it is also responsible for resetting the rocks once they get off the edges of the screen.

-Once you have completed this step, you should see asteroids flying left and right across the game.
+Once you have completed this step, you should see asteroids flying left and right across the screen.

-Don't forget to ***test*** our code.
+Don't forget to ***test*** your code.

 [Click here to go to step 3 to add collisions between the rocks and the rocket.](../step03-add_collisions/readme.md)